Evicted dad from viral video near tears, but for a different reason

-"I'm not the only one struggling," Rodriguez said during a news conference set up by Constable Alan Rosen.
+"I'm not the only one struggling," Rodriguez said during a news conference set up by Harris County Precinct 1 Constable Alan Rosen.
 "But it's the best thing to ever happen to me, to make a better change in life."

-Since his story aired on CNN and spread throughout social media, Rodriguez explained that his family is getting help from all over the world, even thanking the constable.
+Since his story aired on CNN, Rodriguez explained that his family is getting help from all over the world, even thanking the constable whose office had a court order to serve the eviction papers.

 "I'm learning to be a better person," Rodriguez added.